firelab/b2stage_gridftp/README.md

 following file provides an `irods_environment.json` file for the service account to use, includes a key and a signed certificate in the service account's `~/.globus` directory, and downloads the trustroots from the myproxy-oauth server.

 An example of adding configuration to the gridftp server is included.
-On the last line, a new file in `/etc/gridftp.d` is created which sets the `data_interface` parameter so the server can operate behind a firewall.
+On the second to last `RUN` line, a new file in `/etc/gridftp.d` is created which sets the `data_interface` parameter so the server can operate behind a firewall.

+The last `RUN` line changes ownership of all files added to the irods service account.
+Do not forget this.

 ```
-FROM b2stage_gridftp:4.2
+FROM bnordgren/b2stage_gridftp:4.2
 COPY irods_environment.json /home/irods/.irods

 ENV MYPROXY_SERVER=oauth.example.com \